onnop/CacheUtility/README.md

    - Consider performance impact - callbacks are executed synchronously
    - Avoid heavy operations in callbacks to prevent blocking cache operations
    - Use callbacks for logging and monitoring cache behavior
+7. **Configure persistent cache thoughtfully**:
+   - Enable persistent cache for data that should survive application restarts
+   - Set appropriate `MaxFileSize` limits to prevent extremely large cache files
+   - Monitor disk usage with `GetPersistentCacheStatistics()`
+   - Choose secure, application-specific directories for cache storage
+   - Don't cache sensitive data that shouldn't be stored on disk
+   - Consider the JSON serialization overhead for complex objects

 ## Performance considerations